 OFF-SEASON VIEWING: The channels below are available via “over-the-air” antenna broadcast in the Philadelphia metro area.
 Check with your television provider for details and availability.

 MeTV (2): Svengoolie hosts a classic creature feature every Saturday at 8pm.
+His increasingly frustrating sidekicks have been taking over from time to time but it is what it is.

 TUTV (cable): Temple University’s cable access channel shows a horror hosted feature every Friday and Saturday at 1:30pm and again at 9:30pm.
 You can also livestream it on their website here.